subawocit/cs291k/README.md

 # Application of Pre-training Strategies on Landslides Detection

-CS291K (Machine Learning and Data Mining) course project
+*CS291K (Machine Learning and Data Mining) course project*

 ![plot](/figures/training_pipeline.png)

-In this project, we:
-- utilized a Faster R-CNN framework and applied transfer learning on two landslides datasets
-- explored various pre-training strategies (Image Classification, Knowledge Distillation, and Masked Autoencoder) to improve the model's landslides detection capability
+In this project, we investigated the application of pre-training strategies to improve landslides detection using deep learning.
+We employed the Faster R-CNN framework with transfer learning on satellite imagery datasets and explored the following pre-training strategies:
+- Image Classification
+- Knowledge Distillation
+- Masked Autoencoder (MAE)

+By utilizing various pre-trained models and techniques, we achieved improvements in landslides bouding box detection on satellite images.

-For required weights and datasets, please see: [Implementation Details Section](#implementation-details)
+For environment setup and required weights and datasets, please see: [Implementation Details Section](#implementation-details)

-For further reading, please see: [our final report](/final_report.pdf)
+:mag_right: For further reading, please see: [our final report](/final_report.pdf)

 # Introduction: Landslides Detection
 Landslide has affected about five million people worldwide.